lablup/backend.ai-webui/README.md

 ```
 [general]
-apiEndpoint = [Default API Endpoint.
-If blank, user input field will be shown.]
+apiEndpoint = "[Default API Endpoint.
+If blank, user input field will be shown.]"
-apiEndpointText = [Placeholder text instead of API endpoint input field.]
+apiEndpointText = "[Placeholder text instead of API endpoint input field.]"
-defaultSessionEnvironment = [Default session kernel.
-If blank, alphabetically first kernel will be default.]
+defaultSessionEnvironment = "[Default session kernel.
+If blank, alphabetically first kernel will be default.]"
-siteDescription = [Site description placeholder.
-It will be at the bottom of 'Backend.AI' at the top left corner.]
+siteDescription = "[Site description placeholder.
+It will be at the bottom of 'Backend.AI' at the top left corner.]"
-connectionMode = [Connection mode.
+connectionMode = "[Connection mode.
 Default is API.
-Currenly supports API and SESSION]
+Currenly supports API and SESSION]"
+allowChangeSigninMode = false # Allows user to change signin mode between `API` and `SESSION`
+signupSupport = false # Enable / disable signup feature support.
+Manager plugin is required.
+debug = false # Debug flag.
+Enable this flag will bypass every error messages from manager to app notification.

 [wsproxy]
-proxyURL = [Proxy URL]
+proxyURL = "[Proxy URL]"
-proxyBaseURL = [Base URL of websocket proxy,]
+proxyBaseURL = "[Base URL of websocket proxy,]"
-proxyListenIP = [Websocket proxy configuration IP.]
+proxyListenIP = "[Websocket proxy configuration IP.]"

+[server]
+consoleServerURL = "[Console server website URL.
+App will use the site instead of local app.]"
+                   # Uses websocket proxy in the app

 ```

 ## Development Guide